hangoutsbot/hangoutsbot/README.md

 No seriously, the above steps are **required** to authorise two-way communication between the bot and your own account.

-# Admins: Installation & Configuration
+# Admins: Quick Installation & Configuration

 * `config.json` is found in two places:
   * one folder below `hangupsbot.py`;and later,